bloominstituteoftechnology/node-db3-project/README.md

 ### Notes

 - Run tests locally executing `npm test`.
-- Reset the data in the `data/schemes.db3` database executing `npm run seed`.
-- You are welcome to create additional files but **do not move or rename existing files** or folders.
+- You are welcome to create additional modules but do not move or rename existing files or folders.
-- Do not alter your `package.json` file except to install additional libraries or add additional scripts.
+- Do not change your `package.json` file except to install additional libraries or add additional scripts.
-- In your solution, it is essential that you follow best practices and produce clean and professional results.
+- In your solution it is essential that you follow best practices and produce clean and professional results.
 - Schedule time to review, refine, and assess your work.
 - Perform basic professional polishing including spell-checking and grammar-checking on your work.

 ## Task 3: Multi Table Queries

-Use a graphical tool like `SQLite Studio` to open `./data/northwind.db3` and execute the following queries:
+Use a graphical tool like SQLite Studio to open `./data/northwind.db3` and execute the following queries:

 (Write the queries inside `./queries.sql` under the corresponding comment)